GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

 = 1.5.0 =
-* Awesome stuff: You can now set the order of the fields by sorting them, using drag and drop!
+* (Awesome) Feature: You can now set the order of the fields by sorting them, using drag and drop!
+* Feature: Add colors and font styles to cells by using the `gfexcel_value_object`-hook (See docs).
+* Feature: Attach a single entry file to a notification email.
-* Feature: Yes, you've read that correctly.
-We now support exports of csv.
+* Feature: We now support exports in CSV.
 Why?
-Because we can!
+Because we can! (and also Harry asked me too).
-* Feature: Add colors and font styles to values use the `gfexcel_value_object`-hook.
-* Feature: Append a single entry file to a notification e-mail
+* Enhancement: You can now add .xlsx or .csv to the end of the URL, to force that output.
 * Enhancement: Added support for the Woocommerce add-on.
 * Enhancement: Added support for the Members plugin.
 You need 'gravityforms_export_entries' role for this plugin.
-* Enhancement: You can now add .xlsx or .csv to force that output.
-Also; some systems need this in order to figure out the file type.
-* Bugfix / feature: Choose an extension.
-Xlsx by default now.
-This also fixes a bug where the extension did not match the renderer.
+* Bugfix: The extension did not match the renderer, which sometimes caused Excel to give a warning.
 * Bugfix: Lists with a single column could not be exported.

 = 1.4.0 =